 Gamescom is Europe's answer to E3.
-It is a similarly huge event for gamers, with the biggest forthcoming titles on display for press, trade visitors and the public alike.
+Held annually in Germany, it is a similarly huge event for gamers, with the biggest forthcoming titles on display for press, trade visitors and the public alike.

 - Best upcoming PS4 games to look forward to